informatikr/hedis/README.md

 # Authors

-This library is written and maintained by Falko Peters, <falko.peters@gmail.com>.
+This library is written by Falko Peters <falko.peters@gmail.com>.
+Currently maintainer by Kostiantyn Rybnikov <k-bx@k-bx.com>.